Knowledgeless/AutoLogin/README.md

 - Extract the zip file
 - copy your drive location from location bar is showling above (Script will ask about your path to run chrome browser).
 <br><br>
+<h3>Run script</h3><br>
+Finally you are ready.
+Open your terminal and got to this script file location and run these command,<br>
+- python3 facebook_login.py
+- Enter your email address or phone number which is required to login your account
+- Enter your password
+- Enter the chrom webdriver location path you copied before.
+(It will be looks like: "/home/your_desktop_name/Downloads/chromedriver".
+If you keep your driver file in Downloads directory.)<br><br>
 <h3>Bingo!!!</h3>
 <br>
 Sorry for the mobile users this time.<br><br>